 Balch’s office in Wedgwood

-As Balch acquired more land and built more sections of Wedgwood houses, in 1948 he established an office at the corner of NE 82nd Street, 8050 35th Ave NE, which remained his home base for the rest of his career.
-After Balch’s death in 1976 the building was used by another real estate company, Eastman, until 8050 35th Ave NE was acquired by the Seattle Audubon Society in 1995.
+Into the 1940s Balch acquired more land from investors who had been holding undeveloped properties for decades.
+In 1946 Balch bought land from the Kittredge family, lots on 35th Ave NE nearest to the corner of NE 82nd Street.
+In 1948 Balch established an office at the corner of NE 82nd Street, 8050 35th Ave NE, which remained his home base for the rest of his career.
+After Balch’s death in 1976 the building was used by another real estate company, Eastman, until 1995 when 8050 35th Ave NE was acquired by the Seattle Audubon Society.

-Balch wanted the Wedgwood neighborhood to have a range of services including stores and offices, so he built a row of medical-dental buildings on that block next to his office.
-The buildings were designed by Grainger & Thomas, the same architectural firm Balch had worked with for the original plat of Wedgwood houses in the early 1940s.
+Balch wanted the Wedgwood neighborhood to have a range of services including stores and offices, so he built a row of medical-dental buildings on that block next to his office, which was also land acquired from the Kittredge family.
+The office buildings were designed by Grainger & Thomas, the same architectural firm Balch had worked with for the original plat of Wedgwood houses in the early 1940s.
 The medical-dental buildings were constructed in the period 1948-1952.

 For the real estate arm of his business, Balch expanded next door to 8044 35th Ave NE.
 That is the reason for the shared parking lot with 8050, and is the reason for the C-shaped sign in front of the 8044 building, which today is used by the Maid in the Northwest business.
 In the 1940s Balch purchased the right to use the brand name Crawford & Conover for his real estate sales outlet and put that name on the sign.
 It was an old Seattle name which he thought would lend prestige to the business.
 Balch was a member of the Pioneer Association of the State of Washington and served as president of the organization in the 1960s.
 Balch knew many descendants of early Seattle families.
 He knew C.T.
 Conover and admired the heritage of the company.